Yahx3/P1-Tribute-Page/README.md

-My first webpage, for the freecodecamp curriculum.
-My [final project on codepen](https://codepen.io/yahx/full/WNGPWoK).
+This is my first webpage.
+It's created as part of the freecodecamp curriculum.
+View my [final project on codepen](https://codepen.io/yahx/full/WNGPWoK), or using the files in this repo.

 Below are the instructions provided:
 # Responsive Web Design Projects - Build a Tribute Page